 Roof lights are often used for loft conversions and where windows would look out of place, as well as barn conversions where installing windows wouldn’t be permitted by planning laws.
 Depending on the roof style, walk on rooflights for flat roofs gives that extra premium finish too.

 They can also be used as viewpoints at the top of the stairs or as an opening onto a roof garden.

 Prestige Roof Lanterns UK offer high quality roof lights for home owners, businesses and trades people that are made to exact measurements for simple installation.
 We offer roof lights and flush roof lights.
 Flush roof lights are similar to conventional roof lights but are designed to sit flush with the roofline.

-A roof lantern is very similar to a roof light but is not made up of one single window pane, instead it is made up of numerous windows that join together and often form a dome shape.
+A roof lantern is very similar to a roof light but is not made up of one single window pane, instead it is made up of numerous windows that join together and often form a dome shape, such as flat roof dome skylights.
 A roof lantern becomes a large feature in a home, that’s usually cheaper than a similar sized roof light, and are known to add a feeling of additional space.